 This course is a prerequisite for joining the Victoria Master Gardener Association.
 It is also a great program for the home gardener or hobbyist to learn current, reliable home gardening basics.

-Lifelong learning is at the heart of the Victoria Master Gardener Association, the idea that no one can possibly know it all; that there is no shame in saying “I don’t know but I know who to ask”.
+Lifelong learning is at the heart of the Victoria Master Gardener Association, where it is accepted that no one can possibly know it all and that there is no shame in saying “I don’t know but I know who to ask”.
 Amazing gardeners here at the HCP say it all the time.
 The thing is you have to start somewhere and the Master Gardener Program is the place.
 You will learn current, reliable home gardening basics – the framework to pin everything else to.
-You will also learn how to look it up, who to ask and how to share that knowledge of sound, environmentally responsible gardening practices with the community.
+You will also learn how to look it up, who to ask, and how to share that knowledge of sound, environmentally responsible gardening practices with the community.

-This program has a blended delivery.
-The program will be partly in person in the HCP classroom and partly online via Zoom.
+This program has a blended delivery and is partly in person in the HCP classroom and partly online via Zoom.
 There will also be some practical components in the gardens and field trips.

-With this in mind participants will need to be comfortable with using Zoom and have a computer and wifi that meets the requirements.
-Participants should also have some flexibility should we need to postpone, or reschedule classes (within reason) due to Covid.
-This may include reasons such as provincial health regulations or an instructor being ill.
+With this in mind participants will need to be comfortable with using Zoom and have a computer and Wifi that meets the requirements.

 Registration Fee: 75 (due on registration and non refundable for cancellations after November 22)